-All fish species collected from Alondra Park Lake and used in advisory development were analyzed for mercury (as a measure of methylmercury), PCBs, and selenium.
-Common Carp and Largemouth Bass were also analyzed for PBDEs and the legacy pesticides chlordanes (cis-chlordane, trans-chlordane, cis-nonachlor, trans-nonachlor, and oxychlordane), dieldrin, and DDTs (DDT and its metabolites dichlorodiphenyldichloroethane [DDD] and dichlorodiphenyldichloroethylene [DDE]).
+All fish species collected from Senator Wash Reservoir and used in advisory development were analyzed for mercury (as a measure of methylmercury) and selenium.
+Bluegill, Channel Catfish, Common Carp, and Striped Bass were also analyzed for the legacy pesticides chlordanes (cis-chlordane, trans-chlordane, cis-nonachlor, trans-nonachlor, and oxychlordane), dieldrin, and DDTs (DDT and its metabolites dichlorodiphenyldichloroethane [DDD] and dichlorodiphenyldichloroethylene [DDE]), and Bluegill, Common Carp, and Striped Bass were further analyzed for PCBs.
+Additionally, Common Carp were analyzed for PBDEs.
 Fish species that do not normally accumulate PCBs or other organic chemicals may not be analyzed for those contaminants in a particular monitoring study.
 Additionally, some studies do not analyze these chemicals and instead focus only on mercury.